About CGNet Swara

 Through our impact driven journalism model, we have successfully fostered community resilience and peace in the region by giving a voice to millions of tribal community members in the region.
 Mobile Satyagraha, our flagship program, experiments with creating a model to solve governance issues reported on the platform with the help of socially aware and concerned urban citizens.
 It has been in the forefront of the fight against the economic hardships caused by the ongoing Covid-19 crisis and helped many poor migrants, laborers and rural villagers.
 Throughout the years of its existence CGNet has given emphasis to preserve the diverse culture and different languages in the central Indian region.
 As a part of the ongoing effort, CGNet has partnered with Microsoft Research India and IIIT – Raipur to create a Machine Translation tool for Gondi (a low-resource vulnerable language spoken by around 2.3 million tribal people in south and central India) using a novel attempt in data collection using micro-contributions through tribal community members in the region.

 CGNet Swara was launched as part of the Knight International Journalism Fellowships, a program of the International Center for Journalists.
-For more background on CGNet Swara, we invite you to view the following interviews and presentations:
+For more background on CGNet Swara, we invite you to view the following videos:

 Shubhranshu Choudhary.